|

 may they be reprinted without attestation.

 They may not be sold or used for commercial purposes.
-Favorable comments about products and companies
+Favorable comments about products and

-any other publication). |
+legally acknowledge any other publication). |

 ||||||||